javascript-tutorial/en.javascript.info/1-js/5-deeper/1-recursion/article.md

   </li>
 </ul>

-The stack has 2 old contexts now.
+There are 2 old contexts now and 1 currently running for `pow(2, 1)`.

 ### The exit